Sally Tayler

-Sally Tayler (born c.
-1961), is an Australian actress known for several ongoing roles in Australian soap operas.
+Sally Tayler is an Australian actress known for several roles in Australian soap operas.

 Biography

 She played the key role of Dr. Vicki Daniels in The Young Doctors in 1982–83.
 After that series ended she starred in the short-lived soap opera Waterloo Station (1983).
-In 1985 she played Samantha Morrell in Sons and Daughters.
+She starred in 1984's Super Sleuth and in 1985 she played Samantha Morrell in Sons and Daughters.
+In 1986 she played a lead in the pilot of Shark's Paradise.

-In the early 1980s she travelled to the United Kingdom to work, scoring a guest role playing Lisa, an Australian 'hoister', in a 1983 episode of Minder along with former "Young Doctors" and Waterloo Station co-star, Julianne White.
+In the early 1980s she travelled to the United Kingdom to work, scoring a guest role playing Lisa, an Australian shop-lifter, in an episode of Minder along with former "Young Doctors" and Waterloo Station co-star, Julianne White.

 She is the daughter of The Young Doctors actress Lyn James, who played Helen Gordon in the show, and the New Zealand-born producer and director, Eric Tayler.